Chapter 4 Download Chapter

 What Are Progestin-Only Injectables?

-- Given by injection into the muscle (intramuscular injection) or, with a new formulation of DMPA, just under the skin (subcutaneous injection).
-The hormone is then released slowly into the bloodstream.
+- They are usually injected into the muscle (intramuscular injection).
+A newer formulation of DMPA can be injected just under the skin (subcutaneous injection).
 (See DMPA for Subcutaneous Injection.)